Umuzi-org/tech-department/content/topics/clean-code/python/_index.md

 ### Documentation Strings

-Conventions for writing good documentation strings (a.k.a. "docstrings") are immortalized in PEP 257.
+Conventions for writing good documentation strings (a.k.a. "docstrings") are immortalized in [PEP 257](https://www.python.org/dev/peps/pep-0257).

 - Write docstrings for all public modules, functions, classes, and methods.
 Docstrings are not necessary for non-public methods, but you should have a comment that describes what the method does.
 This comment should appear after the def line.
 - PEP 257 describes good docstring conventions.
 Note that most importantly, the """ that ends a multiline docstring should be on a line by itself:

 ```
-    """Return a foobang

-    Optional plotz says to frobnicate the bizbaz first.
-    """
+    """ this is the docstring for the module"""
+    module.py

+    """ this is not a docstring, this is a mistake"""
+    class Whatever:
+        """ classes can have docstrings too"""
+    def stuff( ...):
+            """fnctions can have docstrings"""

+    def moar_Stuff():
+    """module level functions too"""
 ```

-- For one liner docstrings, please keep the closing """ on the same line.